 Dogberry does his usual mangling of the English language, and finally gets out that Borachio and Conrade stand accused of being "false knaves," though they deny it.

-The watchmen are called in to make an accusation, and they accuse in three parts, which Dogberry doesn’t quite understand, and mistakes the importance of.
+The watchmen are called in to make their accusations, and they present it in three parts, which Dogberry doesn’t quite understand, and mistakes the importance of.

 First, a watchman says Borachio and Conrade are guilty of calling Don John a villain.
-Dogberry assumes the crime in this is calling the Prince’s brother a villain.
+Dogberry assumes the crime in this is perjury, since it must be a lie.

 A second watchman says that Borachio has received a thousand ducats from Don John for wrongfully slandering Hero.
-Dogberry misses the "wrongfully accusing Hero" part, and instead thinks the crime is accepting so much money for calling the Prince's brother a villain.
+Dogberry misses the "wrongfully accusing Hero" part, and decides the crime here is theft.

 Thankfully, the sexton has two brain cells to rub together, and he realizes that they’ve tripped upon a treacherous plot.
 The sexton combines the watchmen’s testimony with the news that Don John has secretly run away from town, and Hero died that morning as a result of an accusation of disloyalty.